Telnyx vs. Optus: An in-depth VoIP Comparison

 Now let’s take a look at the Optus network in Australia.
 Like most of Australia’s telecommunication companies, the rollout of the nbn has had an effect on the Optus networks.
 As a result, Optus run their VoIP services for businesses over the nbn, through their EoNBN product.
 As we’ve seen with Telstra and Vodafone, this public network is subject to congestion- especially at peak times- which can diminish call quality and speed.

-Bottom line, downtime affects your customer service and should be minimized at all costs.
-Thankfully with Telnyx, it won’t cost you to reduce this downtime, let’s take a look at pricing next.
+Bottom line, network quality affects your customer service.
+Thankfully with Telnyx, it won’t cost you to provide crystal-clear calls to all your customers, let’s take a look at pricing next.

 Price: Telnyx vs Optus